 Like all their competitors, Amity has done the work to support developers through thorough documentation and UI kits.
 One place where Amity has gone above and beyond, and absolutely in keeping with their focus on social and community, is that they maintain and manage a robust developer community.
 Via the community message board, developers can ask questions, troubleshoot integrations or even show off their work.

 By comparison, Amity competitors Stream and PubNub offer little to know community engagement in the same way, potentially making it harder for devs who have questions outside what is covered in the documentation.
-The Amity alternative that best matches their level of community support is Weavy, who maintains a thriving community through message boards and regular hackathons.
-Common community questions are also subsequently fed into Weavy’s knowledge base for the benefit of all developers.
+The Amity alternative that best matches their level of community support is Weavy, who maintains a thriving community through Discord and regular hackathons.

 Similar to Amity’s alternatives, Amity operates on a multi-tiered pricing structure covering a spread of service tiers, with their cheapest offering only chat and their most expensive offering every feature.
 What Amity does incredibly differently is that they charge a few cents per Monthly Active User (MAU) per month.
 How many cents they charge determines the level of functionality your monthly fee.